civican/legisinfo/44-1/bills/S-17/bill_text.md

 ### Section 122

 Subsection 2(4) of the `Canada Student Financial Assistance Act` is repealed.

-> **Explanatory Note**:
-> *This amendment repeals a subsection in the `Canada Student Financial Assistance Act` that is redundant by reason of amendments made to the `Department of Employment and Social Development Act` by the `Economic Action Plan 2013 Act, No. 2` that also deal with documents or information in electronic form.*
-> *Existing Text*:
-> > A document or other communication under this Act or the regulations may be in electronic form, and a reference in this Act or the regulations to a document includes a document in electronic form.

 ### Agriculture and Agri-Food Administrative Monetary Penalties Act